Chapter 15 : Blue Moon

 "I suppose so..."
 Myra agreed reluctantly, unconvinced that this was an innocent visit.

 She was right.
 Not three minutes after her parents and sister had Apparated away, Hestia came through the Floo – and Myra immediately started interrogating her.
 Robert had ended up Flooing her parents the evening before, asking if Hestia knew if something was wrong with Myra, or if something had happened at school.
 Of course, Hestia had no clue.
 Robert kept insisting that something was wrong, and eventually asked her to talk to Myra, 'as her friend' to find out what was going on.

 "He just wants to help, Myra," Hestia placated, when Myra started muttering angrily under her breath about her parents' unknown scheming skills.
 "But ulterior motives aside, we have almost an entire day to ourselves!"

 The girls got comfortable out in the garden, laying in the sun.
 They struck up a relatively innocent conversation about the summer so far.
 Hestia shared some stories from when she babysat her cousin Gwenog for a week, and Myra shared the news of her O.W.L.s and the celebration afterwards.
 Everything was going smoothly, and she was even enjoying the company, until Hestia asked her about Remus.
 Had she written to him?
 Hear anything from him?
 Myra's mile immediately vanished, which Hestia noticed right away.

 "Nothing," Myra insisted, struggling to act like 'nothing' was indeed wrong.
 "I'm fine."

-fine, Myra.
+"You're not fine, Myra.
 I've been sent here to brighten your mood.
 I at least have to take a crack at it!
-Talk
+Talk to me!"

 "There's nothing to tell!
 It just hasn't... been a good summer."
 Myra closed her eyes and leaned back, soaking up the sun, hoping Hestia would take the hint and leave off.
 She didn't.